huhreenee/count-api/README.md

 Count API is a counter made using serverless AWS services of [Lambda](https://aws.amazon.com/lambda/) and [DynamoDB](https://aws.amazon.com/dynamodb/)

 ## Usage
-Use the API endpoint [https://mc3xepweq4y6sfw4yswnq2izke0hyvtz.lambda-url.ap-south-1.on.aws/](https://mc3xepweq4y6sfw4yswnq2izke0hyvtz.lambda-url.ap-south-1.on.aws/)\<action\>/\<key\> to count the key item.
+Use the API endpoint [https://mc3xepweq4y6sfw4yswnq2izke0hyvtz.lambda-url.ap-south-1.on.aws/](https://mc3xepweq4y6sfw4yswnq2izke0hyvtz.lambda-url.ap-south-1.on.aws/)\<action\>/\<key\> to count a key item.

 ### Possible actions are:
 - count : to count things for the key